Student Accommodation Off-Campus

-If you haven’t been allocated a room at UCD's on-campus residences, or if you would rather live off-campus, you can contact:
+If you have not been allocated a room at UCD residences on campus, or if you would prefer to live off-campus, you can contact:

 - UCD Residences Off-Campus Accommodation